-The method for identifying RKRs is ultimately based on the expert judgement of Chapter 16 authors, informed by the identification of underlying KRs by WGII chapter authors, a quantitative mapping of KRs to potential RKR categories by chapter 16 authors, and consideration of broader criteria including representativeness, overlap across RKRs, and value added to key risk assessments in the sectoral and regional chapters.
-It also builds on the process used to identify the RKRs in the First Order Draft (prepared in October 2019), where Chapter 16 identified a set of 10 RKRs intended to reflect both the key risk clusters identified in the AR5 and the range of initial KRs identified by the AR6 WGII chapters.
-The FOD RKR list was reviewed as part of the formal IPCC Review process as well as discussed (formal and informal discussions) with chapters during the WGII 3rd Lead Author Meeting (January 2020).
+The method for identifying RKRs is ultimately based on the expert judgment of Chapter 16 authors, informed by the identification of underlying KRs by WG2 chapter authors, a quantitative mapping of KRs to potential RKR categories by chapter 16 authors, and consideration of broader criteria including representativeness, overlap across RKRs, and value added to key risk assessments in the sectoral and regional chapters.
+It also builds on the process used to identify the RKRs in the First Order Draft (FOD, October 2019), where Chapter 16 identified a set of 10 RKRs intended to reflect both the key risk clusters identified in the AR5 and the range of initial KRs identified by the AR6 WG2 chapters.
+The FOD RKR list was reviewed as part of the formal IPCC Review process as well as discussed (formal and informal was reviewed as part of the formal IPCC Review process as well as discussed (formal and informal discussions) with chapters during the WG2 3rd Lead Author Meeting (January 2020).
 Based on updated chapters' KRs (mid-February 2020), the identification of the final RKR list involved three main steps: